Illinois voters appear to support ‘Workers’ Rights’ amendment in early returns

 In early returns, Illinois voters were siding with an amendment to the Illinois Constitution that could chart a new direction for organized labor not only in the state but across the country.
 But whether that amendment passes remains to be seen.

-With 76% of the state’s precincts reporting, support for the amendment had 59.6% of the vote to 40.4% against it in unofficial totals.
+With 76% of the state’s precincts reporting, support for the amendment had 59.6% of the vote to 40.4% against it in unofficial totals Wednesday.
 To pass, a constitutional amendment requires more than a simple up or down vote.

 It needs either 60% support among those voting directly on the question or more than 50% support of those voting in the election.

 “We don’t want to get ahead of our skis and make any declarations,” said Joe Bowen, the “Vote Yes for Workers’ Rights” communications director.
-“We want to see more turnout come in but the numbers we’re looking at shows us we’re on track for passage by a pretty comfortable margin.”
+“We want to see more turnout come in, but the numbers we’re looking at show us we’re on track for passage by a pretty comfortable margin.”

 A group of Illinois labor unions pushed the measure onto the ballot asking whether Illinois should enshrine into the state constitution the right of workers to unionize and collectively bargain, a proposal backed by organized labor to preempt future right-to-work laws but opposed by anti-union groups that contend it will raise taxes and grant unions unprecedented power.